futuresystems/big-data-stack/README.md

 If you need to change anything on HDFS, it must be done as `hadoop`.

+# Access

+`vcl ssh` can be used as shorthand to access the nodes.
+It looks up the ip address in the generated .machines.yml, using the floating ip if available.

 # Monitoring

 You can access the Ganglia display on the monitoring node.